-2. Click to select the Preexisting size distribution check box.
+2. At the bottom of the Precipitate Phase section, click to select the Preexisting size distribution check box.
+Then click Edit particle size distribution.

-3. Click Edit particle size distribution to open the window as shown for example P_10.
+3. The Preexisting Particle Size Distribution window opens as shown for example P_10.

 Defining the Preexisting Size Distribution